MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 1. In the **Minimum Scan %** field, enter the number and select **Save**.

 1. Use Guides on the HoloLens and do a test scan to make sure it works well.
-It should be high enough to require operators to scan more of the object, but not too high that it takes too much time or effor to complete.
+It should be high enough to require operators to scan more of the object, but not too high that it takes too much time or effort to complete.

-Getting operators to scan the model from more angles will improve the accuracy of the object anchor's position which will improve the accuracy of where holograms are shown to each operator.
+Getting operators to scan the model from more angles improves the accuracy of the object anchor's position, which improves the accuracy of where holograms are shown to each operator.

 ## Next steps